 Eligibility

-Any Cornell undergraduate student who is at least in their second year of study (i.e. sophomores, juniors, and seniors) can apply.
-In terms of backgrounds, we are looking for a mix of people with different (academic and non-academic) life experiences and skills.
+Preference is given to Cornell undergraduate students who are at least in their second year of study (i.e. sophomores, juniors, and seniors) can apply.
+Occasionally, we admit first-year, professional-degree, or graduate-level students.
+In terms of backgrounds, we are looking for a mix of (academic and non-academic) life experiences and skills.
 Engineering, history, computer science, STS, communication, ILR, or comparative literature – whatever your major, you will most likely have something to contribute.
-Make clear in your application what that ‘something’ is, and how you will bring it to bear on the project.
-Applicants should be excited to work with people unlike themselves, be able to listen carefully, and to write collaboratively for a broader audience.

 *requires Cornell account